olof/aoc/README.md

 Run only a specific problem of a day (1 or 2), with the problem make variable, e.g. `make dec04 problem=2`.
-By default, it will run the problem of the current day (in EST timezone).
+By default, it will run both problems of the current day (in EST timezone).

 Enable timing by setting the time=y var, e.g. `make time=y`: